7 Simple Advertising Terms Every Food Blogger Should Understand

 CPA: Cost per acquisition.

-Cost per acquisition is a type of advertising where you (the blogger) are paid when a visitor clicks on an ad and purchases (or signs up) for a product.
+Cost per acquisition is a type of advertising where you (the creator) are paid when a visitor clicks on an ad and purchases (or signs up) for a product.
 A common type of CPA advertising is affiliate marketing.
 With affiliate marketing you’re only paid if someone ends up purchasing the product that was advertised.

 If we look at our Yum Yum Tummy stats we know that we had 1,800 impressions, 5 clicks, and 1 product purchased.
 If our ads were CPA based ads then the only stat that matters is how many products were purchased.